 LinkedIn email extractors allow you to export emails from ANY LinkedIn account, whether or not you are associated with them.
 Through this workflow, you can visit every LinkedIn profile and not only see their contact information but also export human-verified data from a trustworthy data source directly to your CRM.

-With email extractors such as RevDriver (SalesIntel’s free Chrome extension), you can instantly access 95% accurate data for your prospects’ company and contact details from their LinkedIn profile.
+With email extractors such as RevDriver (SalesIntel’s free Chrome extension), you can instantly access 95% accurate data for your prospects’ companies and contact details from their LinkedIn profile.
 Visit your prospects’ LinkedIn profile and then click the RevDriver icon in the toolbar.
 It will then display SalesIntel’s contact data and a list of all possible contacts connected with the page, which can then be filtered to get the specific information you need such as phone number or email address.

 To see how it works, watch this short video:

 This is a little secret that few people are aware of or use.
-When you’re looking at a prospect’s profile, scroll down to their endorsements and read them.
+When you’re looking at a prospect’s profile, scroll down to their LinkedIn endorsements and read them.

-You will see that people with a particular field are always the ones offering praise.
+You will see that people in a particular field are always the ones offering praise.
 For example, content writers often recommend other content writers.
 Health practitioners also recommend other medical professionals, and so on.
 This opens the way for you to find and engage with comparable prospects.

 Articles, which can be posted on your profile or LinkedIn Pulse, links to your website, slideshows, and video are among the most popular types of content on LinkedIn.
 Most of the professionals use LinkedIn Pulse to develop thought leadership on LinkedIn.

 If you are familiar with this in-network tool or are unaware of its portfolio-building opportunities, using this blogging platform within LinkedIn can be critical to your progress.